 The Boston Review runs a poetry contest every year with a nice prize pool.
 You can submit your work online for this one - good luck!

 If you're a bit younger, Creative Submissions is always on the hunt for young talent.
-They run the Poetic Power poetry contest, and its going on right now!
+They run the Poetic Power poetry contest.

 Another one for the younger up-and-coming generation is Teen Ink - they publish poetry monthly so there's always a chance to get recognized!